SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 ### Conclusion

-BlElement is a defining a large spectrum of element functionalities.
+`BlElement` is defining a large spectrum of element functionalities.
-The following chapters will cover reaction to events, animations and more.
+The following chapters will cover layout, event handling, animations and more.